pspowell/pspowell.github.io/_posts/2023-11-20-Activate Windows God Mode.md

 ## Activate Windows God Mode

+1. You will need to name a folder with the exact text **`GodMode.{ED7BA470-8E54-465E-825C-99712043E01C}`** so highlight and copy the bolded text with Ctrl-C
-1. Right-click on a free space on the desktop, in your /users/_username_ directory,  or wherever you want the "God Mode" folder to be located.
+2. Right-click on a free space on the desktop, in your /users/_username_ directory,  or wherever you want the "God Mode" folder to be located.
-2. Click on “New” and “Folder”.
+3. Click on “New” and “Folder”.
-3. Enter the folder name **`GodMode. {ED7BA470-8E54-465E-825C-99712043E01C}`**.
-You can just copy with Ctrl-C and use Ctrl-V to paste the file name
-4. The God Mode folder will now appear on the desktop with all the control panel functions.
+4. Enter the folder name **`GodMode.{ED7BA470-8E54-465E-825C-99712043E01C}`** by pasting the text you copied by typing Ctrl-V.

+That's it!
+Check out all the functions and tools located in one place.